eimose/samsung-a52s-postmarketos-server/README.md

 # postmarketOS Deployment Walkthrough: Samsung Galaxy A52s 5G (samsung-a52sxq)

+## Preamble to guide below

+Note to reader: this guide has been automatically generated with the purpose of sharing learnings from turning a Samsung Galaxy A52s into a postmarketOS server.

+---

 This guide walks you through turning your Samsung Galaxy A52s 5G into a headless postmarketOS server.

 It details the workarounds for critical hardware and firmware constraints encountered when installing custom operating systems on modern Samsung Qualcomm devices.